pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: PDM

-    If you want to use use :ref:`pdm`'s backend (not required to use PDM for package management, any PEP 621 backend works), it also has a standalone backend for builds.
-It has some features not present in Flit.
+    :ref:`pdm` has a build backend as well (not required to use PDM for package management, any PEP 621 backend works).

     .. code-block:: toml